 Plug 'mharringon/oceanic-next'

-functions we are going to put a list of all of our plugins we want to install.
-I like the theme oceanic-next
+call plug#end()Between the begin() and end() functions we are going to put a list of all of our plugins we want to install.
+I like the theme oceanic-next.

 Color themes are not automatically applied to Vim.
 You can install as many themes as you like.
 To set a color scheme add the following